-In addition to the exclusion criteria based on product or activity involvement, Thematics AM also excludes companies that are non-compliant or systemically violate, demonstrate severe negative impact, or indeed cause significant harm relative to key social and environmental issues covered by internally agreed standards, norms, taxonomies, and regulations.
+In addition to the exclusion criteria based on product or activity involvement, Thematics AM also excludes companies that are (1) non-compliant to internationally agreed standards, norms, and regulations, and (2) exposed to high with negative outlook and/or severe level of environmental, social, and governance controversies.
+In the first criteria are companies that are non-compliant or systemically violate, demonstrate severe negative impact, or indeed cause significant harm relative to key social and environmental issues covered by internally agreed standards, norms, taxonomies, and regulations.
 These would include but not be limited to the International Bill of Human Rights, ILO Conventions, OECD Guidelines for Multinational Enterprises, and the UN Global Compact.
-The assessment is informed by data from third-party providers, additional research by Portfolio Managers and the ESG Specialist, as well as additional information from Portfolio Managers' engagement with companies.

 ENVIRONMENTAL Environmental protection We exclude companies that are repeatedly facing grave and controversies relating to their impact on the environment and/or have demonstrated systematic failure to address or mitigate allegations of environmental harm - as well as those where there is an absence of any environmental risk management policy across the company's operations.
 This is an encompassing criterion covering all environment-related issues, including climate change, biodiversity loss, and pollution, among others.
 SOCIAL Human Rights We exclude companies that are violating international agreements, standards, and directives in human rights protection, either deliberately or through neglect.
-These include: - Those facing repeated allegations of severe human rights abuses - Those where there is a repeated or systematic failure to address or mitigate allegations of human rights abuses and an absence of any human rights policy across the company's supply chain.
+These include: Those facing repeated allegations of severe human rights abuses Those where there is a repeated or systematic failure to address or mitigate allegations of human rights abuses and an absence of any human rights policy across the company's supply chain.
 Labour Rights We exclude companies that are violating international agreements, standards, and directives in labour standards, either deliberately or through neglect.
-These include: - Companies facing repeated allegations of severe or significant violations or fines and failure to address or mitigate issues relating to: a.
+These include: Companies facing repeated allegations of severe or significant violations or fines and failure to address or mitigate issues relating to: a.
 Health & Safety of staff and suppliers b.
-Child Labour c.
-Modern Slavery
+Child Labour